 Changes from previous Games

-New features for the game included the ability to get off of the skateboard (to walk around the level, or in the middle of a combo for a few seconds), the ability to drive cars, and the ability to create your own tricks, skateboard decks, clothing, and custom goals and share them online.
-Another new online feature was the ability to upload a picture of yourself and then map it on your created skater's face.
+New features for the game included the ability to get off of the skateboard (to walk around the level, or in the middle of a combo for a few seconds), the ability to drive cars, and the ability to create tricks, skateboard decks, clothing, and custom goals and share them online.
+Another new online feature was the ability to upload a picture of the player and then map it onto their created skater's face.
 Also included were a few new skateboarding moves - the "wall push", the "wall plant", the "hip transfer", and the "acid drop".
 The amount of tricks per skater was increased with double-tap grinds and more assignable slots for special tricks.

 The game's story centers around a player created character and his friend Eric Sparrow.
 Both are up and coming skateboarders looking to become sponsored pros.
 Throughout the game, the player's character travels to different cities (each a different level in the game) and performs a series of tasks for different people (which in turn advances the story).
 Each level also includes a professional skater who can be approached and will give the player the ability to do a new "special trick" if their goal is accomplished.

 - Anacron - "A Prototype"